cscart/docs/en/developer_guide/api/entities/carts.rst

 .. note::

-    The CS-Cart/Multi-Vendor REST API always accepts and returns data as strings and arrays.
+    The CS-Cart/Multi-Vendor REST API always accepts and returns data as strings and arrays/objects.
 The **Values** column in the table merely shows what kind of data you can expect in the fields.

 .. list-table::
     :header-rows: 1